huonw/unsafe_ls/README.md

 ## Building

-    rustc -O bin.rs
+    cargo build

-Known to work with Rust master at 7ec7805.
+Known to work with Rust master at e6c54a1.

 ## Testimonials